terrierteam/pyterrier_rag/README.md

  - WoW: `"rag:wow"`
  - PopQA: `"rag:popqa"`

-We also provide pre-built indices for standard RAG corpora.
+We also provide pre-built indices for some standard RAG corpora.
 For instance, a BM25 retriever for the Wikipedia corpus for NQ can be obtained from an pre-existing index autoamticallty downloaded from HuggingFace:

 ```python
 sparse_index = pt.Artifact.from_hf('pyterrier/ragwiki-terrier')